Peʻa

 Peʻa, or malofie, is the traditional male tattoo (tatau) of Samoa.
 It covers the body from the waist to the knees, and consists of perfectly symmetrical heavy black lines, arrows, and dots.
 It is a common mistake for people to refer to the peʻa as sogaimiti, because sogaimiti refers to the man with the peʻa and not the peʻa itself.

 History

 The tattooing tools (au) were originally made of bone or sharpened boar husk, cut into a comb style with serrated teeth shaped like needles.
 It was then attached to a small patch of sea turtle which was connected to a wooden handle.

 In the 1830s, English missionaries attempted to abolish the peʻa by banning it in missionary schools.
 The purpose of this was to "westernise" the Samoans, but during the time that tattooing was banned, it was still done in secret.
-Because of this, Samoa is the only Polynesian country that has managed to retain its traditional tattoos in modern times, although it is done to a much lesser extent than it used to be.
+Because of this, Samoa has managed to retain its traditional tattoos in modern times, although it is done to a much lesser extent than it used to be.

 In present times, the traditional design of peʻa continues to be a source of sacred cultural heritage, as an act of honour.